 The iPhone 7 doesn’t look much different than its predecessors, but the deeper you dive, the more improvements you’ll find.
 The camera is a great performer, there are dual speakers, and Apple finally made its flagship device water-resistant.
-If you snagged one, then you’re likely enjoying it, but sometimes a single issue can kill the fun.
-We’ve been filtering feedback to isolate the main issues iPhone 7 users are running into, and we’ve got some potential fixes and workarounds to put the smile back on your face.
+If you’ve managed to snag one, then you’re likely enjoying it, but sometimes a single issue can kill the fun.
+We’ve been filtering feedback to isolate the main iPhone 7 problems that users are running into, and we’ve got some potential fixes and workarounds to put the smile back on your face.

 Annoyance: No 3.5-millimeter headphone jack

 Apple’s decision to kill the headphone jack has, understandably, been very controversial.
 If you’ve already invested in a killer pair of headphones that rely on the standard port present in every phone up until now, you could be forgiven for being a wee bit peeved.
 Having to use the Lightning port also means that you can’t charge your iPhone 7 while you’re using headphones.
 There are some workarounds, but there’s no real solution for this one.